Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-10-12-start-teams-chat-with-support.md

   - User Experience
   - Microsoft Teams
 excerpt:
-  Start a chat with the support team from a form.. :)
+  Start a chat with the support team from a form. :)
 bpsVersion: 2023.1.3.202
 ---